rotki/rotki/docs/api.rst

    :resjson object result: For succesful requests, result contains the currently connected exchanges, and the user's settings.
 For details on the user settings refer to the `Getting or modifying settings`_ section.
    :statuscode 200: Adding the new user was succesful
    :statuscode 400: Provided JSON is in some way malformed
    :statuscode 409: User already exists.
 Another user is already logged in.
 Given Premium API credentials are invalid.
+Permission error while trying to access the directory where Rotki saves data.
    :statuscode 500: Internal Rotki error

 .. http:patch:: /api/(version)/users/(username)